top of page

 6. Melon (no seeds and no skin)

-• Melon skewer: Thread melon chunks onto skewers and serve with smooth yoghurt for dipping.
+• Skewer: Thread melon chunks onto skewers and serve with smooth yoghurt for dipping.

-• Melon smoothie: Blend melon with yoghurt and a splash of your preferred milk for a refreshing smoothie.
+• Smoothie: Blend melon with yoghurt and a splash of your preferred milk for a refreshing smoothie.

-• Melon sorbet: Freeze blended melon with a dash of lemon or lime juice for a simple and refreshing dessert.
+• Sorbet: Freeze blended melon with a dash of lemon or lime juice for a simple and refreshing dessert.

 • Watermelon slice: Enjoy a slice of fresh or frozen watermelon.